ChrisJCurry/student-workbook/src/reflections/wk3/day4.md

     -broadcast: executes all events with bound data

 3. Review the code generated from the bcw-template and reflect on the proxy objects from yesterday, and your understanding of the observer pattern today.
 With this knowledge, explain how the magic of the bcw-template uses these two concepts to manage and update the dom.
     It adds event listeners to allow it to upade information based on other information being passed/used.
+This lets information "sit" until the user needs updated information without it being too stressful on the website.

 Darryl's sporting goods: https://chrisjcurry.github.io/darryls-sporting-goods/